debate-map/app/Docs/QuickStart.md

 Setup:
 * 1\) Follow steps in module [setup-backend](https://github.com/debate-map/app#setup-backend).
 * 2\) Follow steps in module [setup-k8s](https://github.com/debate-map/app#setup-k8s). (don't miss the "After steps" section!)
-* 3\) Populate the local backend's database to a fresh state, by following module [reset-db-local](https://github.com/debate-map/app#reset-db-local).

 Building/Running:
 * 1\) Follow steps in module [run-backend-local](https://github.com/debate-map/app#setup-backend).
+* 2\) If this is the first time you've launched the backend in k8s, the database will be empty, so the website will have no content (and may have other issues).
+You'll want to populate the local backend's database to a base valid state, by following module [reset-db-local](https://github.com/debate-map/app#reset-db-local).
+If there are pods that had been erroring before this step, you may need to restart them. (using the tilt web-ui, or by restarting the tilt-up command)